Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 You can even declare a variable ptr as a void pointer, like in line (7).
 This means ptr doesn't even know at this point what will be the type of variable it points to!

+> A pointer to data of unknown type has type *void.

+*void can be casted to any type, and it has the same functionality as in C.

 ## 10.2 Pointers to pointer
 We saw that a pointer has also an address, so nothing prevents you from having a pointer to a pointer.
 This can even be several levels of _indirection_ deep, as lines (8) and following show.
 To get to the value of a three-level pointer, you have to dereference three times: